senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    Use these instructions if you are running on a Linux or macOS system.

-    1. To identify a directory to store the new SQLite database files, copy/modify/paste the following:
+    1. To identify a directory to store the new SQLite database files, copy/modify/paste the following into the terminal window:

         ```console
         export SENZING_MY_DEMO_1="/tmp/my-demo-1"
         ```

-    1. To create a new database in the directory, copy/paste the following:
+    1. To create a new database in the directory, copy/paste the following into the terminal window:

         ```console
         mkdir ${SENZING_MY_DEMO_1}